-Our common stock may be delisted from Nasdaq if we fail to comply with continued listing standards.
+Our common stock may be delisted from NYSE American LLC ("NYSE") if we fail to comply with continued listing standards.

-If we fail to meet any of the continued listing standards of Nasdaq, our common stock could be delisted from the exchange.
-These continued listing standards include specifically enumerated criteria, including compliance with Nasdaq's corporate governance requirements.
-We currently are not in compliance with Nasdaq's requirement that we have three independent directors on our audit committee.
+If we fail to meet any of the continued listing standards of the NYSE, our common stock could be delisted from the exchange.
+These continued listing standards include specifically enumerated criteria, including compliance with the NYSE's corporate governance requirements.